kaidez/kaidez.com/_posts/2013-10-11-site-update-walk-through-2013.md

 Similar to things like [Rake](http://jasonseifer.com/2010/04/06/rake-tutorial), Grunt is a JavaScript task runner that manages all of the just-mentioned tasks and a few more inside my development environment.
 It runs on top of Node and is locally installed in my project folder.
 This local installation interacts with a globally-installed Grunt CLI tool.

 A boatload of [Grunt plugins](http://gruntjs.com/plugins) have been created by both the community and the Grunt core committers.
-One of the most popular plugins is [grunt-contrib-watch](https://npmjs.org/package/grunt-contrib-watch).

-Grunt tasks must be configured in a `Gruntfile.js` file that's usually at the root of your project folder.
-Once grunt-contrib-watch is configured, it can "watch" for changes to certain files, then run Grunt tasks against the changes based on your plugin configs.
+All of this works together to give me a powerful integrated development environment (IDE).

+For example: whenever I push this site to production, the [grunt cdn](https://github.com/tactivos/grunt-cdn) plugin applies the MaxCDN URL to the all the images and the main CSS/JS files.
+But because of how Grunt works, these URLs are applied to my `localhost` development site.

+Calling CDN assets inside a local dev environment incurs unnecessary costs so when the push to the server is done, my deployment sequence "resets" the dev site by removing the CDN URLs...very flexible.

-The power of all this can be seen in my development workflow.
+Flexibility like this exists throughout my entire development workflow.
 It changed many times during development (and will change many more times in the future), but this is how I was doing things at the time of the site relaunch:

-1. Launch a command prompt with iTerm.
+1. Launch a command prompt with [iTerm](http://iterm.sourceforge.net/).

-2. Run a bash alias that 1) jumps to my site project folder, 2) runs `bower list` to check for dependency updates, and 3) launches my `grunt watch` task.
+2. Run a bash alias that 1) jumps to my site project folder, 2) runs `bower list` to check for dependency updates, and 3) launches my `grunt watch` task which watches for certain file additions and changes.

 3. Open another iTerm tab: if Bower says something needs to be updated in the other tab (including Bower), update it in this new window.

 4. If nothing needs to be updated, keep the new tab open to run bash aliases and Git commits.

-5. The `watch` command launched in the other window is "watching" things and performing tasks as follows:
+5. As mentioned, `grunt watch` looks out for certain file additions/changes.
+It works and performs as follows:

-    * if Bower updates a CSS site dependency, Grunt automatically copies it over to another folder, converts its extention to `.scss`, uses Sass to process/minify it with other `.scss` files into the site's main `styles.min.css`, then makes Jekyll rebuild the site.
+    * if Bower updates a CSS site dependency, Grunt automatically copies it over to another folder, converts its extension to `.scss`, uses Sass to process/minify it with other `.scss` files into the site's main `styles.min.css`, then makes Jekyll rebuild the site.

-    * if Sass files are added or updated, the above-mentioned CSS task is run.
+    * if Sass files are added or updated, the above-mentioned CSS task is run...except for the extension conversion.

     * if Bower updates a JS site dependency, Grunt automatically copies it over to another folder, uses RequireJS to minify/concatenate it with other JS files into the site's main `scripts.min.js`, then makes Jekyll rebuild the site.